mitoteam/mtsaver/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/y/mitoteam/mtsaver)](https://github.com/mitoteam/mtsaver/commits)
 [![GitHub downloads](https://img.shields.io/github/downloads/mitoteam/mtsaver/total)](https://github.com/mitoteam/mtsaver/releases)

 Simple directory differential backups command-line utility.
 Based on 7-Zip archiver available for all major platforms.

-Made to be simple yet powerful.
+Made to be simple yet powerful:
+* No dependencies.
+Only 7-Zip is required!
+So no need for special software to explore or unpack created backups.
+* No database required: archiving and retention settings are in `.mtsaver.yml` file, other state info gathered on the fly from archives directory.
+* No installation required.
+Designed to be used as-is.
+Distributed as single executable file.
+* Both Windows and Linux, both x64 and x32 platforms support.
+* Flexible full/diff archives retention settings.
+* Ability to run some commands before or after backup creation.

 Trying to be self-explanatory (`mtsaver help`).
 More docs and manuals are being added.